Many Americans are critically overweight and suffer from other medical conditions as a result of their obesity or morbid obesity status.

 Insurance companies that do cover bariatric surgery require special diets and psychological evaluation prior to having a procedure scheduled and included.
 Only 24 states require insurers to cover weight loss surgery.
 When this system is involved, most plans require that the patient pay up to 50% out of pocket, which can be tens of thousands of dollars alone.

 Does Insurance Cover Weight Loss Surgery?

 Ultimately, insurers believe that bariatric surgery should only be administered to those as a last resort.
 However, new guidelines from the American Heart Association, Obesity Society, and the American College of Cardiology in November 2013 call for doctors to address obesity head-on and to calculate a patient’s body mass index (BMI) yearly.

 “All major surgeries are risky.
 This one is life-altering, and if there is an approach that’s less invasive and less dangerous for the patient, you want to try that one first,” says, Susan Pisano, a spokeswoman for America’s Health Insurance Plans, an insurance industry trade group.

 Roughly one-third of all American adults are obese – defined as a BMI of more than 30.
-Weight loss surgery is recommended for those with body mass index readings of over 40 and over 35 for those with risk factors for high blood pressure, high cholesterol, diabetes and heart disease.
+Weight loss surgery is recommended for those with body mass index readings of over 40 and over 35 for those with risk factors for:

-According to the study, states where obesity is the highest such as in Mississippi and Arkansas, only 25% of employers covered weight loss surgery.
-The study reports that insurance companies mention that they are following federal guidelines for bariatric surgery by recommending the procedure to only carefully select patients who have failed other methods of losing weight for a period of time.
+According to the study, only 25% of employers covered weight loss surgery in states where obesity is the highest, such as Mississippi and Arkansas.
+Following federal guidelines for bariatric surgery, insurance companies only recommend the procedure to carefully select patients who have failed other methods of losing weight for a period of time.

-Ultimately for those that take medications to control conditions that are affected by weight issues, the surgery is a must.
+Ultimately for those that take medications to control conditions that are affected by weight issues, bariatric surgery is a must.